-- Laura Mosqueda, M.D., director of geriatrics, chair and professor of Department of Family Medicine, Ronald W. Reagan Endowed Chair in Geriatrics, and director of Center of Excellence on Elder Abuse and Neglect at the University of California, Irvine School of Medicine.
+- Laura Mosqueda, M.D., director of geriatrics, chair of and professor in the Department of Family Medicine, Ronald W. Reagan Endowed Chair in Geriatrics, and director of the Center of Excellence on Elder Abuse and Neglect at the University of California, Irvine School of Medicine

-- Robert Neshkes, M.D., chief of Geropsychiatry Treatment Unit at West Los Angeles V.A.
-Medical Center and retired clinical assistant professor of psychiatry in the Department of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA.
+- Robert Neshkes, M.D., chief of the geriatric psychiatry treatment unit at the West Los Angeles VA Medical Center and retired clinical assistant professor of psychiatry in the Department of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA

 Some of the benefits of video camera monitoring in California nursing homes and residential care facilities for the elderly

 What are the benefits of video camera monitoring?
-One good example is a residential care facility for the elderly (RCFE) named Vista Gardens Memory Care, in San Diego County in the town of Vista, California, which was built with video cameras installed for the protection of the residents who want video monitoring.
+One good example is a San Diego County residential care facility for the elderly (RCFE) named Vista Gardens Memory Care, in Vista, California, which was built with video cameras installed for the protection of the residents who want video monitoring.
 If the California Department of Social Services’ (DSS’) Community Care Licensing Division (CCLD), which regulates RCFEs, did not prohibit Vista Gardens Memory Care residents from benefiting from the safeguards of in-room video camera monitoring, then:

 - If there was any question about whether a staff person misbehaved, Vista Gardens could find out if it occurred and correct it immediately.